chrisrichardson/git-novice/_episodes/05-history.md

 > Exploring history is an important part of git, often it is a challenge to find
 > the right commit ID, especially if the commit is from several months ago.
 >
-> Imagine the `cocktails` project has more than 50 files.
+> Imagine the `myproject` project has more than 50 files.
-> You would like to find a commit with specific text in `margherita.md` is modified.
+> You would like to find a commit with specific text in `loop.py` is modified.
 > When you type `git log`, a very long list appeared,
 > How can you narrow down the search?
 >
 > Recorded that the `git diff` command allow us to explore one specific file,
-> e.g. `git diff margherita.md`.
+> e.g. `git diff loop.py`.
 We can apply the similar idea here.
 >
 > ~~~
-> $ git log margherita.md
+> $ git log loop.py
 > ~~~
 > {: .bash}
 >